plasmax/code-snippet/OpenImageIO.md

 # read image
 buf = oiio.ImageBuf(img_path)

+# copy and modify the spec
 spec = buf.spec()
 spec.full_width  = 32
 spec.full_height = 32

+# generate a new buffer using the modified spec
 out_buf = oiio.ImageBuf(spec)

 # filter names can be: